Of, like or relating to Huguenotism or Huguenots.

-Other Word Forms
+Other Word Forms of Huguenot

-Origin of huguenot
+Origin of Huguenot

 French from Old French huguenot member of a Swiss political movement alteration (influenced by Bezanson Hugues (c.
 1491–1532?), Swiss political leader) of dialectal eyguenot from German dialectal Eidgenosse confederate from Middle High German eitgenōz eit oath (from Old High German eid) genōz companion (from Old High German ginōz)